 Buying Guide: Hornady 12-Gauge 2-3/4″ Lead Slug

-A rifled slug has spiraling grooves on the body of the projectile, giving it a spin that increases accuracy.
-Rifled slugs are generally useful for long-distance shots, although most rifled slugs will not perform better than a true rifle shot.
-The advantage to rifled slugs is that they give better accuracy in a smooth-bore barrel.
+A rifled slug has spiraling grooves on the body of the projectile.
+This gives it a spin to increase accuracy.
+Rifled slugs are great for long-distance shots.
+Rifled slugs will not outperform a true rifle shot.
+The advantage of rifled slugs is better accuracy in a smooth-bore barrel.

 Buying Guide: Remington 12-Gauge 2-3/4″ Rifled Slug

-A sabot slug is thinner and longer, and the slug itself is wrapped in a casing, called the “sabot” (pronounced “say-bo”) that ensures a seal between the projectile and the barrel.
-Sabot slugs do not have rifling, so these are primarily used in shotguns with rifled barrels.
+A sabot slug is thinner and longer.
+The slug comes wrapped in a casing called the sabot.
+This ensures a seal between the projectile and the barrel.
+Sabot slugs do not have rifling.
+Most commonly, they are used in shotguns with rifled barrels.

 Buying Guide: Hornady 12-Gauge 2-3/4″ Sabot Slug

-Now that you understand the basics of 12-gauge ammo shot patterns and loads, you can choose the right option for your specific needs.
-From a jittery squirrel to a thick-necked buck, you’ll be prepared to take any game!
+Now you understand the basics of 12-gauge ammo shot patterns and loads.
+You can choose the right option for your specific needs.
+If a jittery squirrel or a thick-necked buck makes an appearance, you’ll be prepared to take any game!